Galle – quick travel guide

 Asia’s beautiful, cheap, and less touristy destination.
 Compact, easy to get around, lots of fun and amazing places to explore.

 People usually say November to March is the best time since it’s off-season and less busy, less hot.
-But I’d say avoid Dec to Jan as yes, it’s cooler and less hot…but it’s still cloudy and photos don’t look as nice.
+But I’d say avoid Dec to Jan as yes, it’s cooler and less hot…but still cloudy and places still look nice (but not like the travel agency photos).
 Also, the less touristy places feel kind of dead.
 I feel February or March is better.
 However late January is nice if you want to be there for Tet Festival (their new year’s).
-So perhaps late Jan to late Feb would be a good time range for first timers.
+So perhaps late Jan to late Feb would be the best time range for first timers.

-Vietnam can be done in 2 weeks to 4 weeks.
-4 weeks is probably the ideal time for you to see all the different areas and visit major attractions.
-Vietnam is rich in diversity of terrain and culture.
+Vietnam highlights can be done in 2 weeks.
+4 weeks or 1 month is probably the ideal time for you to see all the different areas and visit major attractions.
+Most people spend one month because Vietnam is cheap, easy, organized, and also the country is already shaped in a long vertical shape so you can easily enter from one end and exit the other.

 Read more